-Main Differences between BetterHelp and TalkSpace
+What are the main Differences between BetterHelp and TalkSpace?

 Sign-Up Process of Betterhelp and TalkSpace

-Screening Process of Betterhelp and TalkSpace
+Screening Process of Betterhelp and TalkSpace Therapy Services

 For Talkspace, there is a “we decide what’s better for you” approach because you can’t choose a therapist even though you’re asking for a change.

 On BetterHelp, each therapist applicant is required to perform a detailed case study examination by a licensed healthcare professional.
 It is a systematic process of 4-5 weeks, which will later on result in a 15% approval rate to enter the program.
 TalkSpace, on the other hand, expects all of its counselors to have completed more than 3,000 hours of professional training to access their network.

 Therapy Session Types Offered by TalkSpace and BetterHelp

 You don’t receive any live therapy sessions with the basic Talkspace package.
 The only therapy you get on Talkspace by default is through texting.
 On the other hand, BetterHelp does not regulate the number of live texts, videos, and audio sessions you can have on the app.
 You and your therapist can decide on a mutually agreed number of live hours, usually once a week, and unlimited messaging.